NCSC-NL/zimbra-webshell-scan/README.md

 #### Usage
 1. **Download the script:**
 - Visit the GitHub Repository at `https://github.com/NCSC-NL/zimbra-webshell-scan`
-- Download the script as is, or copy the script and save it as "find_zimbra_webshell.sh", on the system that is running Zimbra.
+- Download the script as is and save it on the system that is running Zimbra.

 2. **Prepare the script:**
 - Make the script executable by using the following command: ```~: chmod +x find_zimbra_webshell.sh```